 Colgrove-Woodruff Camp No. 22 is involved in several projects, including graves registration, monument care and maintenance, school programs and the proper observance of Memorial Day.
-The Camp provides the Color Guard for the Post Band Concert series held at Mill Race Park in Battle Creek.
-Our Camp also provides hosts for the G.A.R. hall in Marshall.
+The Camp provides the Color Guard for the Post Band Concert series held in Battle Creek.
 For more information, see Events Calendar.

-The Colgrove-Woodruff Camp No. 22 meets on the first Thursday of even months at the Marshall G.A.R. hall, 402 East Michigan Avenue.
+The Colgrove-Woodruff Camp No. 22 meetings are held at the General George A. Custer, Post #54, American Legion, 1125 Columbia Ave.
+E, in Battle Creek, MI on the 1st Thursday of even numbered months.
 Meetings begin at 7:30 P.M. unless otherwise noted.
+The grill is open until 7:30 P.M. so come early and join us for dinner prior to our meeting.
 We invite you to join us in honoring our ancestors, the men who preserved the Union.

 Marshall's G.A.R. post was named after the first local man to die in the war, Private Calvin Colgrove, who was killed in the Battle of First Bull Run in 1861.
 It's official name was Colgrove Post No. 166.
 The post was started in October 1883 and continued for 41 years.

 Calvin Colgrove was born about 1828 in Montgomery County, NY and grew up in Marshall, MI.
 He married Jane Day, born November 14, 1832, and they had a son, Frederick, born January 1857, and a son Charles, born about 1860.
 Charles died at age 3 of scarlet fever and was buried March 26, 1863 at Oakridge cemetery, Marshall, MI.